 If you take said bike into the rain forest in said epilogue and ride it through the puddles, it gets its own unique sound effect that never plays at any other point in the game.

-You're in a cave, where you need to give monkeys a certain item so they'll let you pass.
+In the monkey caves at Dusty Dunes Desert, you need to give the monkeys a certain item so they'll let you pass.
 Depending on the items that you have, this may or may not turn into a Chain of Deals-type quest.
 There are two monkeys that ask for Hamburgers... however, Double Burgers also fit the requirement.

 Don't Explain the Joke: In the Japanese version, the welcome sign for Twoson tells you that it is the second town and asks, "Did you notice?"
 The English version handles this by saying, "We got this name because we weren't first."